Skip to main content

 Cottage cheese ice cream

-This one’s been a favorite all summer in our house.
-I’ve been keeping it simple with nearly equal parts 4 percent cottage cheese and pitted dark sweet cherries (slightly more cottage cheese than cherries), a splash of almond extract and some honey.
+This one’s been a favorite in our house for a while now.
+I’ve been keeping it simple with nearly equal parts 4 percent cottage cheese and pitted dark sweet cherries (slightly more cottage cheese than cherries), plus a splash of almond extract and some honey.
 (Pro tip: Pour some of this two-ingredient chocolate shell on top.)

 Chocolate beet cake